ruszkipista/cims03-my-car/README.md

 os.environ.setdefault("MONGO_DB_PASS",    "<password>")
 os.environ.setdefault("MONGO_INIT",       "True")
 ```
+Take `<cluster name>`, `<username>`, `<password>` from the MongoDB creation item at 7.1

-The MONGO_INIT=True parameter trigger the initialization of the database every time you start the application.
-To prevent that, set it to `False` to persist your changes in the DB.
+The `MONGO_INIT=True` parameter triggers the initialization of the database content, every time the application is started.
+To prevent that, set it to `False` so your changes in the DB are preserved between sessions.
+If you make a change in the DB structure, the DB content needs to be initialized or you need to do the fieldcatalog and collection changes manually on the DB.

-#### 3. Set up the Python environment
+#### 7.4 Set up the Python environment
 In your development environment, upgrade `pip` if needed
 ```
 pip install --upgrade pip